sukhik/fybr/src/pages/blog/post9/index.md

 Construction: I'm making a back house on the property.
 It will cost $1000 per month for the next 4 months.
 Interior design, furniture and decor not included.

+Business Fund: $50 a month going to entrepreneurship and new ventures.

 Self-Care + Vacation Fund: I'm starting to put $100 away per month for myself to use whenever I want on whatever.

 Day One.